AllanWang/McGill-Public/Comp-409/notes.md

 enter:
-    me.locked = true        // signifies to others that they should be locked while (myPred.locked)   // spin
+    me.locked = true        // signifies to others that they should be locked myPred = TS(tail,me)    // set the tail to my node while (myPred.locked)   // spin

 exit:
     me.locked = false
     me = myPred
 ```
+Property

-* Notice that nodes get moved around, and there's no spin on exit
+* Notice that nodes get moved around
+* No spin on exit
 * Still FCFS
+* Cache Friendly
+* Space Efficient
+* Only require test and set (TS)

 ---